atlassian/react-beautiful-dnd/README.md

 ### Adding an `onClick` handler to a `Draggable` or a *drag handle*

-You are welcome to add your own `onClick` handler to a `Draggable` or a *drag handle* (which might be the same element). `onClick` events handlers will only be called if we do not block the click.
-We block click events from occurring when the user was dragging an item.
+You are welcome to add your own `onClick` handler to a `Draggable` or a *drag handle* (which might be the same element). `onClick` events handlers will always be called if a click occurred.
+If we are preventing the click then we the `event.defaultPrevented` property will be set to `true`.
+We prevent click events from occurring when the user was dragging an item.
 See [#sloppy-clicks-and-click-prevention-](sloppy clicks and click prevention) for more information.

 ### Interactive child elements within a `Draggable`